pikaro/pocket-asi/README.md

 printing nonsense very easily, and `deepseek-coder-6.7B-q5_0` tries to write blog posts instead of commands.

+The rendering still behaves somewhat subpar, sometimes the steams aren't flushed properly, and various issues caused by misbehaving models need to be fixed.

 ## System

 The setup has only been tested on MacOS M2.
 You might have to add compilation